Update to Public Information Session

-The Rhode Island Department of Environmental Management (the Department) invites you to participate in a public informational session regarding the Proposed Volkswagen Environmental Beneficiary Mitigation Plan (BMP) for Rhode Island’s $14.3 million allocation of the Volkswagen (VW) Environmental Mitigation Trust.
+The public was invited to participate in a public informational session regarding the Proposed Volkswagen Environmental Beneficiary Mitigation Plan (BMP) for Rhode Island’s $14.3 million allocation of the Volkswagen (VW) Environmental Mitigation Trust.
+The Rhode Island Department of Environmental Management along with Rhode Island Public Transit Authority (RIPTA) and Office of Energy Resources (OER) conducted the informational session on May 17, 2018.

 - Background on VW environmental mitigation trust.